softozor/csharp-bdd-tdd/doc/live-coding-session.md

   var newPerson = _scenarioContext.Get<Person>();
   var persistedPersons = _dataService.GetAllPersons();
   var isNewPersonPersistedToDatabase = persistedPersons.Any(
-    person => person.FirstName == newPerson.FirstName
+    person => person.Equals(newPerson)
-      && person.LastName == newPerson.LastName
-      && person.Title == newPerson.Title
   );
   Assert.IsTrue(isNewPersonPersistedToDatabase);
 }
 ```

-First the new added person is got from the scenario context.
-Then the persisted data are fetched, so that the presence of the new person can be verified there.
+First, the new added person is got from the scenario context.
+Then, the persisted data are fetched, so that the presence of the new person can be verified there.

 Voilà.
 The first acceptance scenario has been implemented.
 Writing that first scenario clearly showed the whole point of BDD: we were developing in an outside-in fashion, asking ourselves what pieces of software would be required to achieve our goal.
 We came up with the idea of bringing an `ObservableCollection` of `PersonItem`s and a `DelegateCommand` into our view model.
 That settles the basis of our implementation.